 \section{Acknowledgements}

-We are grateful to Edward I. George for a helpful discussion and in particular for suggesting the title to this paper.
+We are grateful to Edward I. George for a helpful discussion and in particular for suggesting the title to this paper, and to the associate editor and two anonymous reviewers for helpful feedback.
 Antoine Luciano is supported by a PR[AI]RIE PhD grant.
 Christian P. Robert is funded by the European Union under the GA 101071601, through the 2023-2029 ERC Synergy grant OCEAN and by a PR[AI]RIE chair from the Agence Nationale de la Recherche (ANR-19-P3IA-0001).

 \begin{appendices}